Binary Canonical Serialization (BCS)

 The first byte will always be interpreted as a then b.
 So, 0x0A00 would be {"a":10, "b":0} and 0x0A01 would be {"a":10, "b":1}.
 If we flip it to 0x000A it would be {"a":0, "b":10}.

-Note, that means if I do not know what the shape of the struct is, then I do not know if this is a single u16, the above struct, or something else.
+Note that this means if I do not know what the shape of the struct is, then I do not know if this is a single u16, the above struct, or something else.

 Details about different types